threefoldfoundation/info_sdk/src/intro/architecture.md

 ![](img/scfit.png)

 This diagram shows the inner working of the autonomous grid.
 Every element of it operates in a peer-2-peer manner.
-Every participant (entity) in this systems needs to have a digital representation.
-The jumpscale SDK is your digital representation carrying your identity, your wallet, and a lot of "knowledge" in terms of completing tasks.
+Every participant (entity) in this system needs to have a digital representation.
+The Jumpscale SDK is your digital representation carrying your identity, your wallet, and a lot of "knowledge" in terms of completing tasks.
 This SDK is also referred to as a 3bot.

 #### Nodes (5)
 The nodes making up the grid, owned and hosted by farmers, run a very lightweight operating system.
 This operating system on nodes is called  [zero OS](https://github.com/threefoldtech/zos) and is a lightweight single-purpose operating system.
 It exposes all available peripherals in the nodes and announces the available capacity in a so-called explorer.
 The operating system does not have interfaces for people to use, not locally not remotely over the network.
 Therefore this operating system is very secure as there are no attack vectors locally nor remotely.
 It has so-called "watchers" that periodically reach out over the network to a blockchain database to see if there is any workload for them to execute.
 The only way that nodes will execute any code is for it to have been committed to the blockchain database (3).